01mf02/jq-lang-spec/syntax.md

 for example, IR does not include "`=`" and "$\arith$`=`".
 @tab:op-correspondence gives an exhaustive list of IR operators and their corresponding operators in jq syntax.
-In the remainder, we will use IR operators also in jq syntax.

 -- --- --- --------- ------ ------- ------ --- ------ --- ------ --- --- -------- ------ ----
 jq `|` `,` `|=`      `//`   `==`    `!=`   `<` `<=`   `>` `>=`   `+` `-` `*`      `/`    `%`